thaiminhpv/thaiminhpv/README.md

   Hackathon 2021 and FPT Edu Hackathon 2019.
 Although I had to compete against other older competitors, I still received awards.

-- I am looking for internship opportunities in the field of Machine Learning.
+- I am currently looking for **internship opportunities** in the field of Machine Learning.

 # Connect with me!